Developer(s) – Colour Dreams

 Graphics – 6/10

 The best thing about the game is the visuals, but even they come into question.
 The conceptual design of the game is quite varied, with levels taking place on boardwalks, in futuristic cities, swamps, and even in space at one point.
-From a technical standpoint, the graphics aren’t too bad either, with the developers taking advantage of some of the most revolutionary techniques used at the time; such as giving characters black outlines and use of shadow here and there.
+From a technical standpoint, the graphics aren’t too bad either, with the developers taking advantage of some of the most revolutionary techniques used at the time; such as giving characters black outlines and the use of shadow here and there.
 Even enemies from one of Colour Dreams’ previous efforts, Robodemons, make a cameo appearance towards the start of the game.
 The problem being is that most of the levels are largely recycled, and by proxy, it can feel as if the player is simply playing the same level three times in a row before advancing to the next stage.
 Also, like Robodemons, the music exactly the same throughout, which can become irritating after a while.

 Gameplay – 4/10

 Raid 2020 is a run-and-gun 2D side-scroller, with vehicular combat interspersed between levels.
-Though the game does have variety in the respect, compared to other games of the time, it can also be seen as being fairly inaccessible, since it is much harder than it ought to have been.
-This is compounded by the fact that there are things happening in the game that doesn’t make any sense, such as the player losing health after being hit by bird droppings or being hurt by stepping on tomatoes in the road or being hit by flies.
+Though the game does have variety in that respect, compared to other games of the time, it can also be seen as being fairly inaccessible, since it is much harder than it ought to have been.
+This is compounded by the fact that there are things happening in the game that doesn’t make any sense, such as the player losing health after being hit by bird droppings or being hurt by stepping on tomatoes in the road, or being hit by flies.